 Discussion: During the exchange of next pages, the NP bit plays a simple role.
 It is to have the value 1 if a station has further next pages to transmit, and 0 if it is transmitting its last page of information.
-All null pages should have this bit set to 0 (see results of test #28.28).
 Once both a device and its link partner have transmitted all of their next pages, the next page process should end and a link should be established.
-If a device's partner finishes transmitting message or unformatted pages before the device and is sending out null pages, then the device should go directly from its last message or unformatted page at the same time, they should both go straight to a link and no null pages should be sent.
+If a device's partner finishes transmitting message or unformatted pages before the device and is sending out null pages, then the device should go directly from its last message or unformatted page to a link.
+If both devices transmit their last message or unformatted page at the same time, they should both go straight to a link and no null pages should be sent.
 This test is designed to verify that the device under test properly sets the NP bit throughout the next page process, and does not transmit any null pages if its link partner either finishes transmitting its message and unformatted pages before it or at the same time that it does.

 - 1. Establish a connection (not a link) to the DUT - 2.
-Use the Traffic Generator to send the DUT enough FLPs to put it through the Complete Acknowledge state (see test #20.28) - 3.
+Use the Traffic Generator to send the DUT enough FLPs to put it through the Complete Acknowledge state (see test #19.28) - 3.
 Send the DUT two less next pages than message or unformatted pages that it has to transmit, followed by two null pages (for example, if a device has three next pages to transmit, send it one next page followed by two null pages) - 4.
 Monitor the next pages transmitted by the DUT - 5.
 Verify that the DUT concludes its next page exchange